filamentphp/filament/packages/admin/docs/02-resources/06-relation-managers.md

 ### Scoping available models

-You may want to apply a scope to the models available to `AssociateAction` or `DissociateAction`:
+You may want to apply a database scope to the models available to `AssociateAction`:

 ```php
 use Filament\Tables\Actions\AssociateAction;